DII football: The best single seasons by a wide receiver in history | NCAA.com

 Tariq Bitson is having a monster season for Adams State.
-Just a day after we called him one of DII football's 15 best players you (maybe) never heard of, the Grizzlies' star wide receiver rattled off his fourth 200-yard game of the season, leaving him 521 yards shy of the single-season record.
+Earlier this season, we called him one of DII football's 15 best players you (maybe) never heard of.
+The Grizzlies' star wide receiver responded with his fourth 200-yard game of the season in Week 8, leaving him 521 yards shy of the single-season record.

 PLAYERS TO KNOW: 15 under-the-radar players you may not know, but should